3devo/ChildbusBootloader/PROTOCOL.md

 | 1     | Cmd: `SET_ADDRESS` (0x01)
 | 1     | Address to use
 | 1     | Hardware type
-| 1     | CRC
+| 1/2   | CRC

 | Bytes | Reply format
 |-------|-------------------------------
 | 1     | Status: `COMMAND_OK` (0x00)
 | 1     | Length
-| 1     | CRC
+| 1/2   | CRC

-The I²C address given is the 7-bit address, where the MSB is ignored by the slave and must be set to 0 by the master.
+On I²C, the address given is the 7-bit address, where the MSB is ignored by the slave and must be set to 0 by the master.
+On RS485, the address is just the full 8-bit address.

 The device type is a selector to select only devices of a particular type.
 This can be used when multiple devices share the same bus and